-This amber light will come on for about two seconds when you turn the ignition on, unless your keyless entry system is off.
+PASSIVE KEYLESS ENTRY This light will come on for about two seconds when you turn the ignition on, unless the passive feature of the keyless entry system is off.
 The light also comes on and flashes when you are programming transmitters.